ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-top-drum-basher.md

 *Who would you call the best osu!taiko player(s) at the moment and why?*

-> The best player I can think of right now is [SilverTyrant](https://osu.ppy.sh/users/14356353).
+> The best player I can think of right now is ::SilverTyrant::{ user-id=14356353 }.
 He also competed in TWC2024 and I think it's very cool that he has recorded great scores on various maps, not just speed maps.
 >
 > Especially [Kage no Nai Hito](https://osu.ppy.sh/beatmapsets/1519045#taiko/3110395)'s [DT record](https://osu.ppy.sh/scores/1876120539) is so crazy that no player will surpass his record anytime soon.
 >
-> In addition, [sourufire](https://osu.ppy.sh/users/13249305) is probably the most growing of the Japanese players.
+> In addition, ::sourufire::{ user-id=13249305 } is probably the most growing of the Japanese players.
 His acc on the various speed maps is excellent and I look forward to competing with him in the future!

 *What do you feel is the most important aspect to keep motivation even when you are not improving, and what keeps you specifically motivated to play?*